burtonrj/CytoPy/README.md

 ### Installing CytoPy

+First, due to CytoPy's dependencies Cython must be installed.
+This can be achieved using the command:

+`pip3 install cython`

 To install CytoPy and it's requirements, first download the source code, activate the desired environment and then run the following command:

 `python3 setup.py install`